Skip to content

 RF EngineeringMarch 4, 20269 min min read

-A practical walkthrough of using the Radar Detection Monte Carlo simulator to evaluate a 10 GHz X-band weather radar — comparing Swerling models, quantifying rain attenuation impact, and extracting manufacturing yield statistics from confidence band analysis.
+A practical walkthrough of using the Radar Detection Monte Carlo simulator to evaluate a 10 GHz X-band weather radar — comparing Swerling models, quantifying.

 Contents

-Every radar textbook gives you the range equation.
-Plug in your transmit power, antenna gain, noise figure, and target RCS, and out comes a detection range number.
-Engineers build entire system budgets around that number — and then wonder why the manufactured radar behaves differently from the prediction.
+Every radar textbook hands you the range equation.
+You plug in transmit power, antenna gain, noise figure, target RCS, turn the crank, and out pops a number.
+Engineers take that number, build entire system budgets around it, allocate margin based on it — and then act surprised when the manufactured radar doesn't quite hit the mark.

-This post walks through using the Radar Detection Monte Carlo simulator to analyze an X-band pulsed radar, showing how Monte Carlo confidence bands give you the information you need to make real design decisions.
+This post walks through a worked example using the Radar Detection Monte Carlo simulator to analyze an X-band pulsed radar.
+We'll show how Monte Carlo confidence bands give you the information you actually need to make defensible design decisions, not just pretty PowerPoint slides.

 The Reference Design